 QUARANTINE ZONES ARE SPLITTING COMMUNITIES NEEDLESSLY.

-Emergency declarations and orders including quarantine zones should be under singular, clear, authoritative Commonwealth legislation and appropriately funded.
-The ‘National Cabinet’ comprised of the Prime Minister, and State and Territory leaders plus the Chief Medical Officer should be coordinating Commonwealth leadership and authority.
+Emergency declarations and orders, including quarantine zones, should be based on singular, clear, authoritative Commonwealth legislation and appropriately funded.
+The ‘National Cabinet’ comprised of the Prime Minister, and State and Territory leaders plus the Chief Medical Officer should be coordinating responses under Commonwealth authority.

-Resources available for State-based quarantine vary enormously.
-Monitoring and enforcement is expensive and the Northern Territory, the Australian Capital Territory and Tasmania just do not have what it takes to be effective.
-Even wealthy Victoria is reliant on military support to handle this second wave.
+State by State, the resources available for quarantine vary enormously.
+Monitoring and enforcement are expensive and the Northern Territory, the Australian Capital Territory, and Tasmania just do not have what it takes to be effective.
+Even wealthy Victoria relies on military support to handle its second wave.

-Under that delegated authority we established quarantine zones, for example on Cape York, to control animal and plant diseases.
-The State Chief Veterinary officers used letterheads that carried both the State and Commonwealth crests operations were implemented by state officers issued with Commonwealth warrant cards.
+At that time in the 1980’s, quarantine zones in the States were established under the Commonwealth Act.
+The State Chief Veterinary officers used letterheads that carried both the State and Commonwealth crests; operations were implemented by state officers issued with Commonwealth warrant cards.

-In 2008, the Beale Review into Biosecurity concluded that: “The Commonwealth unquestionably has Constitutional powers that allow for a much broader biosecurity reach than it currently assumes.
+The current ‘shared responsibility’ ended those arrangement and grew after the Nairn review.(Nairn et al. 1996) Commonwealth quarantine stations were closed.
+A decade later, in 2008, the Beale Review into Biosecurity continued the shared responsibility line but also concluded that: “The Commonwealth unquestionably has Constitutional powers that allows for a much broader biosecurity reach than it currently assumes.
 It could, if it wished, manage almost the entire biosecurity continuum itself”.
+(Beale et al. 2008)

-State borders are especially meaningless in a quarantine / biosecurity context.
-This a bioecological truth has been revalidated in attempts over the years to manage not only diseases but also introduced pests and weeds.
+Both epidemiologists and ecologists, and I have been both in my career, would agree that State borders are especially meaningless in a quarantine / biosecurity context.
+This bioecological truth has been revalidated in attempts over the years to manage not only diseases but also introduced pests and weeds.